ledgetech/lua-resty-http/README.md

 You can specify the max idle timeout (in ms) when the connection is in the pool and the maximal size of the pool every nginx worker process.

 Only call this method in the place you would have called the `close` method instead.
 Calling this method will immediately turn the current http object into the `closed` state.
-Any subsequent operations other than `connect()` on the current objet will return the `closed` error.
+Any subsequent operations other than `connect()` on the current object will return the `closed` error.

 Note that calling this instead of `close` is "safe" in that it will conditionally close depending on the type of request.
 Specifically, a `1.0` request without `Connection: Keep-Alive` will be closed, as will a `1.1` request with `Connection: Close`.